 In contrast, Africa with plenty of lands rich in natural resources has been unable to reap similar benefits like the developed Western nations.
 This enigma has always puzzled me, why Sub-Saharan Africa is underdeveloped.
 Tim Marshall writes that there are two logical explanations for Sub-Saharan Africa’s lack of progress and neither has anything to do with brainpower.
 The main reason is the Sahara Desert isolates and disconnects the Northern Africa from the rest of the continent.
 Competition or the lack of it played a significant role.
 It can be argued that it is the disruptive forces that are vital for creativity and growth as well as innovations and inventions.

 Even when the outside world knocked on Africa’s doors, first the Arabs and then the Europeans, seeking trade opportunities, the rivers in Africa and the beautiful waterfalls appeared unsuitable for transporting goods deeper inland.
-What's still missing in Sub-Saharan African are plentiful deep seaports that are vital for large ships carrying containers.
+What are still missing in Sub-Saharan African are plentiful deep seaports that are vital for large ships carrying containers.
 Without suitable infrastructure in place, the development will remain slow for Africa.
 Corruption has allowed the region to accumulate huge debts, making the future for the people bleaker than it needs to be.

 Unlike Africans, those living in the Middle East cannot blame geographical location for their lack of progress.
 In the past, blaming Israel for all the ills has been the modus operandi of the despotic Arab leadership, now it is clear that Israel is a problem but the bigger problem are the corrupt Arab leaders.
-Despite the abundance of natural resources, Arab leaders have chosen to become vassal states of Israel to secure own future and that of the corrupt elites.
-At the same time, they have to an extent taken the spotlight off the Israeli-Arab struggle by creating problems within each country.
+Despite the abundance of natural resources, Arab leaders have chosen to become vassal states of Israel to secure own future and that of the corrupt elites, at the same time, they have to an extent taken the spotlight off the Israeli-Arab struggle by creating problems within each country.

 Similarly, Arabs have so far failed to conquer Yemen, yet want to compete with and subjugate Persia.
 But Iran is defended by its geography, with mountains on three sides, swampland and water on the fourth, says Tim Marshall.
 Persia has seen its power and clout increase all over the region in the aftermath of 9/11.
 The US sanctions have encouraged Iran to become self-sufficient, including in defence.
 Iran’s WMD is not its nukes, which it does not have, but its ability to close the Strait of Hormuz in the Gulf through which passes about 40 percent of the world’s oil.